Economy of South Africa

+Cape Town, the nation's second-largest city by population, serves as Africa's tech hub, has a large startup community, and is popular among digital nomads.
+The city is home to hundreds of tech firms, and is referred to as the "Startup Capital of Africa".
 Although the natural resource extraction industry remains one of the largest in the country with an annual contribution to the GDP of US$13.5 billion, the economy of South Africa has diversified since the end of apartheid, particularly towards services.
 In 2019, the financial industry contributed US$41.4 billion to South Africa's GDP.